mockingbot/getsentry-onpremise/README.md

 ```

-## Other tips

-- Found in `install.sh`: you can create user from CLI, instead of sending mails with: `docker-compose run --rm web createuser`
-- Mails may surly end up in the spam folder, check there if you're being invited through email.

 ## `trysen.js`

 Used to custom rate limit issue POST requests, so the sentry docker setup will not get huge backlog,
   and grind the machine to a stall with the unrestrained memory hogging (in redis & kafka mostly)

-Check the source, and some config scripts in [./trysen/](./trysen/) for details.
+Check the source code, and some config scripts in [./x-trysen/](./x-trysen/) for details.

 --- --- --- ---

 # Self-Hosted Sentry 20.11.1